SeanKilleen/seankilleen.github.io/hire/index.md

 > "Sean is so full of energy and knows so much.
 He is a very positive influence on the team, and I appreciate his ability to explain conceptual/technical things.  **He performs not only as a tech lead, but also as a mentor explaining the WHY behind decisions.
 He is humble and helps instill the feeling of community**, bringing together the diversity of experts and non-experts on the team."

 > "Sean is **one of the most proactive people that I have worked with**.
 He has often reached out to `[Client]` folks to try and support us, even presenting a brown bag for `[Client]` (both clients and contractors).
-He is a postive, tangible presence at a contract he isn't even directly on.
+He is a positive, tangible presence at a contract he isn't even directly on.
 Having that lifeline does create some psychological safety that is appreciated."

 > "In a totally unqualified statement I can say that **Sean is the best supervisor I've ever had.
 This is not just best at Excella, this is in my career.**"